 First, exempt anaphors must exhibit logophoric, i.e. perspectival, properties, as noted by many, at least in broad lines (Clements 1975, Sells 1987, i.a.): not only must they be anteceded by a DP denoting a perspective center, but crucially, they must also occur in a constituent whose content is expressed from the perspective of that center.
-The covert logophoric operator I postulate is the (necessary) syntactic reflex of encoding that this constituent represents the center's perspective in the domain of anaphors.
-As an exempt anaphor is bound via this covert operator, it is interpreted as perspectival.
-As we will see, this is akin to what happens in free indirect discourse.
+This twofold generalization can be explained, as we will see, by the hypothesis that an exempt anaphor is bound via a covert logophoric operator, which syntactically encodes that the constituent in its scope represents the logophoric center's perspective.

 The second observation is based on the surprising constraint holding of exempt anaphors co-occurring in the same local domain: they must exhaustively corefer.
-As we will see, this provides independent evidence for the presence of a silent element (a logophoric pronoun) that exhaustively and locally binds all exempt anaphors of the domain.
-This shows that exempt anaphors are in fact subject to the binding conditions imposed by Condition A.
+As I will explain, this provides independent evidence for the presence of a silent element (a logophoric pronoun) that exhaustively and locally binds all exempt anaphors of the domain.
+This thus shows that exempt anaphors are in fact subject to the binding conditions imposed by Condition A.